top of page

 Then it’s a final 3 km walk to the village of Agia Roumeli and its ferry dock.

-Samaria Gorge and the village of Agia Roumeli — view from the ferry
+Samaria Gorge and Agia Roumeli village viewed from the ferry

 Here’s to the next adventures!